 - depression is a serious illness that interferes with everyday life

-- it is important to get help if concerned about child depression
+- it is important to get help if you are concerned about your child's depression

 - depression can be treated effectively